Call Today – 386.320.6169

 Identifying and Serving Creditors in a Summary Administration

 If the deceased passed away more than two years prior to the filing of the petition, any remaining creditor claims will be extinguished.
 Thus, in that circumstance, no due diligence is required to determine outstanding liabilities.
-If, however, the deceased has passed away more recently, the petitioner is required to make a diligent effort to identify creditors, serve them with a copy of the petition, and then make arrangement for payment of the debt if estate assets allow.
+If, however, the deceased has passed away more recently, the petitioner is required to make a diligent effort to identify creditors, serve them with a copy of the petition, and make arrangements for payment of the debt if estate assets allow.

 Talk to An Experienced Florida Probate Lawyer